 Rowan trees have long been associated with witchcraft and magic.
-Its wood acted as an antidote against fairies, the Evil Eye and even disease.
-It even bore the name of the “wayfarer’s tree” since it stopped people getting lost on a journey.
+Its wood acted as an antidote against fairies, the Evil Eye, and even disease.
+It even bore the name of the “wayfarer’s tree” since it stopped people from getting lost on a journey.

 But what makes this humble tree so powerful?

 Let’s investigate the folklore of the rowan.
 Hit play to hear the podcast episode or keep reading!